 Lights Camera Dead is the first film from Aisthesis Productions, a company of newcomers from Virginia.
 The production was put together by director Tim Reaper and his wife Monica (who also plays the role of the actress who is hired for her chest measurements under the name Monica Moehring).
 Aisthesis have announced plans to make further horror films and on the basis of Lights Camera Dead show a considerable promise.

 Lights Camera Dead comes with an appealing meta-premise – it is a low-budget horror film made by novice filmmakers about the making of a low-budget horror film by novices who turn their efforts into a real-life horror movie.
 It is a premise that makes one think of the level of meta-fictional referentiality that came in Scream (1996).
 Or perhaps even more than Scream of Incident at Loch Ness (2004), which kept up a constant level of play between documentary filmmakers, the attempt to fake the appearance of the monster and appearances of the real monster.
-There was also several subsequent low-budget horror films that take place on a horror movie set with Skeleton Crew (2009), Bleading Lady/Star Vehicle (2010), Fright Flick (2011) and Silent But Deadly (2011) and Virgin Cheerleaders in Chains (2018).
+There was also several subsequent low-budget horror films that take place on a horror movie set with Skeleton Crew (2009), Bleading Lady/Star Vehicle (2010), Fright Flick (2011), Silent But Deadly (2011) and Virgin Cheerleaders in Chains (2018).

 Lights Camera Dead sets in particularly amusingly from the opening scene where the director (Wes Reid) and writer (J.C.
 Lira) attempt to cast their film and we pass through a montage of audition scenes that include an actor who emotes everything with melodramatic overemphasis, another that does with no expression, another who thinks he is auditioning for a porn film to a white homeboy trying to fit things around his parole appearances – “Nephilim, ain’t that when you fuck dead people and shit?
 I’m a crazy-ass white boy but I had those thoughts a few times.”
 The wry characterisations, as much of the auditioning actors as of the director and writer, come with a clever deadpan humour that constantly plays around the edges of the scene.